mattinordstrom/smart_mirror/README.md

 News API setup:
 Set your news sources and API key in **src/news_config.js**
 Get API key from here: https://newsapi.org/account

+**Note regarding google auth:**
+The first time you run the sample, it will prompt you to authorize access:

+a.
+Browse to the provided URL in your web browser.
+If you are not already logged into your Google account, you will be prompted to log in.
+If you are logged into multiple Google accounts, you will be asked to select one account to use for the authorization.

+b.
+Click the Accept button.

+c.
+Copy the code you're given, paste it into the command-line prompt, and press Enter.

 ##Usage
 ```sh